Reza Shah: Death

 Like his son after him, Reza Shah died in exile.
 After the United Kingdom and the Soviet Union invaded and occupied Iran on 25 August 1941, the British offered to keep his family in power if Reza Shah agreed to a life of exile.
 Reza Shah abdicated and the British forces quickly took him and his children to Mauritius, where he lived at Château Val Ory on Bois-Cheri Road in the village of Moka.
-The Chateau Val Ory is still an Iranian property, albeit in a decrepitated state with the Iranian government refusing to sell it to the Mauritian government.
+The decrepit Château is still an Iranian property, which the Iranian government has refused to sell.
 Subsequently, he was sent to Durban and then to a house at 41 Young Avenue in the Parktown neighborhood of Johannesburg, South Africa, where he died at the age of sixty-six on 26 July 1944 of a heart ailment about which he had been complaining for many years.
 His personal doctor had boosted the King's morale in exile by telling him that he was suffering from chronic indigestion and not heart ailment.
 He lived on a diet of plain rice and boiled chicken in the last years of his life.

 After his death, his body was carried to Egypt, where it was embalmed and kept at the royal Al-Rifa'i Mosque in Cairo (also the future burial place of his son, the exiled Mohammad Reza Pahlavi).
 In May 1950, the remains were flown back to Iran where the embalming was removed, and buried in a mausoleum built in his honor in the town of Ray, in the southern suburbs of the capital, Tehran.